AdobeDocs/experience-platform.en/help/profile/computed-attributes/faq.md

 >[!IMPORTANT]
 >
 >This is only the case if fast refresh is **not** enabled.
-With fast refresh enabled, the lookback period will change on a **rolling** basis.
 To learn how the lookback period changes when fast refresh is enabled, please read the [fast refresh section](./overview.md#fast-refresh).

 Both the **weekly** and **monthly** refreshes take place on the beginning of the **calendar week** (the Sunday of the new week) or the beginning of the **calendar month** (the first of the new month), as opposed to exactly one week or one month after the first time evaluation date.